-Two auxiliary open collector outputs and one auxiliary output connections are available on the panel, as detailed below:
+Four auxiliary open collector outputs and one auxiliary output connections are available on the panel, as detailed below:

 Reset Output (RESET) Turns on during the panel's reset cycle.
 Can be used for resetting fire alarm system devices such as roller-shutter doors or beam detectors.
 This output remains active for approximately one second after all other outputs have returned to normal.
 Remote Output (REM) Turns on during any new fire alarm condition or when the panel's Silence/Resound Sounders button is pressed to manually evacuate the building.
 The output turns off when the panel is silenced.
 This output does not turn on when the Class Change or Alert inputs are asserted (unless there are other fire alarm conditions present on the system).
-Note: It is possible to delay the activation of the Remote Output to correspond with any zone delay(s) that have been programmed into the panel at Access Level 3.
-If required, the remote output can be disabled by the user.
-When the Remote output is activated the Remote Output light will be lit.
-This output will not operate from a non-latching zone.
+Note : If required, the remote output can be disabled by the user.
+When the Remote Output is activated the Remote Output light will be lit.
+Auxiliary Fire Output (AUX) Turns on during any fire alarm condition and off when the panel is reset.
+This output does not turn on if the Class Change or Alert inputs are activated (unless there are other fire alarm conditions present on the system).
+Note : If required, the Auxiliary Output can be disabled by the user.
+Fault Output (FAULT) This output is normally energised.
+When a fault occurs, the output turns off to ensure failsafe operation even in the event of total power loss.
+If required, this output can be disabled by the user.
 Auxiliary 24V Output (AUX 24V) This output provides a positive voltage supply for peripheral loads (such as relays) which are controlled from the above outputs.
-It is protected by a current limiting fuse which trips if one or more of the loads are shorted.
-This affects all loads and results in appropriate faults being reported at the panel.
 The current consumed by this output must be considered when calculating battery standby times.
 DO NOT CONNECT DOOR HOLDER CIRCUITS TO THIS OUTPUT AS THEY WILL REDUCE BATTERY STANDBY TIME - USE A SEPARATE POWER SUPPLY.